mittagessen/pangoline/README.md

 It is intended to support the rendering of most of the world's writing systems in order to create synthetic page-level training data for automatic text recognition systems.
 Functionality is fairly basic for now.
 PDF output is single column, justified text without word breaking.
-Paragraphs automatically be split once a page is full but the last line of the page will not be justified if the paragraph continues on the next page.
+Paragraphs are split automatically once a page is full but the last line of the page will not be justified if the paragraph continues on the next page.

 ## Installation